harel-coffee/svMIL-auto/README.md

 tadDisruptionsZScores
 	- zScores.txt (For each gene in each patient, the z-score from patients with TAD disruptions to patients without TAD disruptions.
 Only contains pairs WITHOUT coding mutations) multipleInstanceLearning
-	- leaveOnePatientOutCV (if the model is used in leave-one-patient-out CV setting)
+	- leaveOnePatientOutCV
 		- leaveOnePatientOutCV_SVType.txt (SV-gene pair, true label, predicted label) rocCurves
 	- Output ROC and PR curves from the leave-one-patient-out CV run.

-#How to use: recreating paper figures
+# How to use: recreating paper figures

 ## Step 1: setting up the data